anoopdawar/anoopdawar/README.md

 - 👋 Hi, I’m @anoopdawar
 - 👀 I’m a product advisor to Deepgram.
 I work closely with the CEO and VP Product.
-- 🌱 I’m currently focused on acivating a handbook and instilling iteration into the work we do at Deepgram.
+- 🌱 I’m currently focused on developing and executing strategic initiatives that drive sustainable growth and ensure our position as a leader in the Voice AI space.
 - 📫 If you want to meet me, please writeup an agenda doc and send it my way first.
 We can go back and forth on it till we think we actually need a sync meeting.
 I prefer to use vimcal as it keeps my personal and professional calendars in sync. https://book.vimcal.com/p/anoop/25m-dgad